RIVM-bioinformatics/juno-typing/README.md

     - _Salmonella_ serotyper by using the [SeqSero2](https://journals.asm.org/doi/10.1128/aem.01746-19?permanently=true&) tool and an _in silico_ adaptation of the PCR suggested by [Tennant et al. 2010](https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0000621).
     - _E. coli_ serotyper by using the [SerotypeFinder](https://bitbucket.org/genomicepidemiology/serotypefinder/src/master/) tool.
     - _S. pneumoniae_ serotyper by using the [Seroba](https://github.com/sanger-pathogens/seroba) tool.
+    - _Shigella_ serotyper by using the [ShigaTyper](https://github.com/CFSAN-Biostatistics/shigatyper) tool.

 ![](files/DAG.svg)